theKnightsOfRohan/docs/product-guides/quick-start-tutorial.md

 DEVGPT QUICK START GUIDE
 {% endembed %}

 We're happy that you want to try DevGPT, thank you for taking the time to check it out!
-We've created this video to help everyone get setup and ready to start solving tickets.
+We've created this video to help everyone get setup and ready to start fixing issues and ading features.